The ultraviolet continuum slopes ($\mathbf{\beta}$) of galaxies at $\mathbf{z\simeq8-16}$ from JWST and ground-based near-infrared imaging: Results

 \subsection{Evidence for ultra-blue objects ($\mathbf{\beta \simeq -3}$)?}

-Although the typical UV slopes appear to be no bluer than the bluest galaxies observed locally, there is a known intrinsic scatter in the $\beta$ distribution \citep{rogers2014}, and ultra-blue objects (i.e., $\beta \leq -3$) may still exist within the population.
-Indeed, \citet{topping2022} have recently identified three faint ($M_{\rm UV} \gtrsim -19.5$) sources with a reportedly secure detection of $\beta \simeq -3$ ($\sigma_{\beta} \leq 0.3$) from their investigation of the early CEERS NIRCam imaging data.
+Although the typical UV slopes in our sample appear to be no bluer than the bluest galaxies observed locally, ultra-blue objects (i.e., $\beta \leq -3$) may still exist within the population.
+Indeed, \citet{topping2022} have recently identified two sources at $z \simeq 7$ with reportedly secure detections of $\beta \simeq -3$ from their investigation of the early CEERS NIRCam imaging data.
+If confirmed, this would represent intriguing evidence for young, low metallicity stellar populations with ionizing continuum escape factions of $\simeq 100\%$ \citep[e.g.][]{robertson2010, chisholm2022}.

-Our initial JWST and COSMOS/UltraVISTA sample shows no convincing evidence for such objects.
-It can be seen in Fig.\,\ref{fig:fig3} that all of the galaxies in our sample with formal best fits of $\beta \leq -3$ have large uncertainties in the measurement of $\beta$.
-In this case it is therefore more likely that the galaxies have been scattered to blue values due to the known blue-bias in the $\beta$ scatter at faint luminosities \citep{dunlop2012, rogers2013}.
-In contrast, all of the galaxies with well-constrained UV slopes, which we here define as those with an uncertainty in $\beta$ of $\sigma_{\beta} \leq 0.3$ (i.e., an $\simeq8-10\sigma$ measurement, representative of the best accuracy which current public JWST imaging can deliver at these redshifts), display $\beta > -2.5$ \citep[note that here we have not restricted the range of available $\beta$ values to $\beta > -2.5$, as can arise from the fitting of a limited range of SED templates -- e.g.,][]{nanayakkara2022}.
-Thus the results shown in Fig.\,\ref{fig:fig3} strongly suggest that the majority of ultra-blue values we see {\textit in our sample} are a result of statistical, rather than physical, effects.
+Our initial JWST and COSMOS/UltraVISTA sample does not provide convincing evidence for such objects.
+It can be seen in Fig.\,\ref{fig:fig3} that the majority of the galaxies in our sample with formal best fits of $\beta \leq -3$ have large uncertainties in the measurement of $\beta$.
+In this case it is more likely that the galaxies have been scattered to blue values due to the known blue-bias in the $\beta$ scatter at faint luminosities \citep{dunlop2012, rogers2013}.
+We provide a detailed discussion of this effect in Section \ref{subsec:faint-end-bias}.
+In contrast, galaxies with well-constrained UV slopes, which we here define as those with an uncertainty of $\sigma_{\beta} \leq 0.2$\footnote{Although this definition is somewhat arbitrary, a galaxy with ${\beta \leq -3.0 \pm 0.2}$ would represent a $\gtrsim 5 \sigma$ deviation from the sample average of $\beta = -2.1$, and a $\simeq 3 \sigma$ deviation from the UV slope expected for dust free galaxy with a low escape fraction \citep[e.g., $\beta \simeq -2.4$;][]{cullen2017}, and would thus be a strong candidate for an exotic `ultra-blue' stellar population.} show no evidence for slopes bluer than $\beta \simeq -2.2$.
+Overall, the results shown in Fig.\,\ref{fig:fig3} imply that the ultra-blue values we see in our sample are a result of statistical, rather than physical, effects.